 - How can students take an active role in furthering the cause for racial justice in America?

-The program is based in Jackson, Mississippi, where students stay at Jackson State University, one of America’s Historically Black Colleges and Universities (HBCU).
+The program is based in Jackson, Mississippi, and is offered in collaboration with the Fannie Lou Hamer National Institute on Citizenship and Democracy at COFO on the campus of Jackson State University, one of America's Historically Black Colleges and Universities (HBCUs).
+The Hamer Institute advocates civic engagement and popular sovereignty through the study of the struggle for civil rights in the United States.
 Mississippi typified the “Deep South” during the era of Jim Crow, and in many ways continues to be racially and politically divided.
 In and near Jackson and during trips to Alabama, Tennessee, and the Gulf Coast (including New Orleans), students also explore current issues related to health, education, culture, and community organizing.

-The program fee covers course credits, round-trip airfare from Minneapolis to Jackson, ground travel to other field sites, all lodging, most meals, course reading packets, and admission to museums and sites.
-HECUA will work with students who require plane tickets from major cities other than Minneapolis-St. Paul.
+The program fee covers course credits, round-trip airfare from any major U.S. city to Jackson, ground travel to field sites, all lodging, most meals, course reading packets, and admission to museums and sites.
 The fee also includes multi-day trips to Alabama, Tennessee, and the Gulf Coast.
-At these sites, the group will lodge in hotels or on other campuses.
-While at Jackson State students will be housed in dorm suites with Wi-Fi, kitchenettes, and private rooms.